Best Tips to Score 40+marks in SSC CHSL General Awareness

 Scientific Research (Physics, Chemistry & Biology)

-Static Facts in accordance with current events
+Static Facts by current events

 What can be asked in SSC CHSL GK?